-Join us Thursday, September 23, 2021 at 7pm Central time as we continue to celebrate Missouri’s Bicentennial.
-This is the fifth of seven webinars scheduled in 2021.
+Join us Thursday, November 18, 2021 at 7pm Central time as we continue to celebrate Missouri’s Bicentennial.
+This is the fifth of six webinars scheduled in 2021.
 Missouri and MSU: A shared past.
 A vision for the future.
 Click here to view the entire year’s programming.